 My newest version of this recipe of course uses the Instant Pot.
 Pasta e Fagioli soup gets its creamy texture from the soft cooked potatoes and cannelloni beans, carrots and celery add freshness to this soup.

 The convenience of better than bouillon vegetable broth base and jarred marinara sauce helps make this soup in under 30 minutes.
 The tender ditalini pasta gets cooked along with the remaining ingredients in the Instant Pot maks this a true one-pot dish.

-- Turn the Instant Pot to Saute mode and heat olive oil.
+Turn the Instant Pot to Saute mode and heat olive oil.
 Add carrots, celery and garlic.
 Sauté for a minute.
 Add potatoes, tomato sauce, cannellini beans, pasta, parsley, crushed red pepper and vegetable broth.
 Mix well.

 - Use 2 cans of cannelloni beans or a mix of cannelloni and red kidney beans

 - Add your favorite fresh herbs like parsley, basil or rosemary

 - Stir in parmesan rind in the soup for extra flavor boost

 - Cut the veggies small so they cook evenly in 4 minutes of pressure cooking.

 - Pressure Cook should be half the cook time suggested on the pasta packaging.
 In this recipe I used ditalini pasta with 8-minutes stove-top cook time.
 Hence the pressure cook for this recipe is 4 minutes.